homebrew-ec-foss/homebrew-internethome/src/posts/tilde-5.0-musshroom.md

 It contains libraries like [lipgloss](https://github.com/charmbracelet/lipgloss) which is essentially just css for colours and styling, and [bubbles](https://github.com/charmbracelet/bubbles), with UI components like text input boxes etc. offering a wide range of options to design our UI.

 **WISH**
-Talking about wish, it’s an SSH server that allows you to make you apps accessible over SSH.
+Talking about wish, it’s an SSH server that allows you to make your apps accessible over SSH.
 It has a wide range of middlewares that allow us to define what the user can do.
 In our case we use its BubbleTea middleware to serve the TUI to the users.
 This process is very similar to a website.
 You’re making an SSH app available running on a certain port and making that interface accessible to users.
 You have the SSH protocol backing the app which makes user authentication very easy to implement using SSH keys.